Best Vegan Dishes in Vancouver

 Poutine: There are lots of places in the city that surprisingly have vegan or at least vegetarian gravy.
 But my fave vegan poutine in the city has been for a very long time, SpudShack in the New Westminster skytrain station.
 It’s a big obscure, but trust me, it’s worth seeking out.
 The fries are perfection, the gravy is rich and the perfect level of saltiness.

 Ramen: I love that we live in a city with so many different types of food and cultures to explore.
 Ramen has exploded in this city over the last few years, and I live in the heart of the so-called Ramen District.
 In my neighbourhood, there are at least half-a-dozen ramen joints in just a few blocks, and they are all pretty great.
-Ramen Danbo has the longest lines, Jinya is pretty great, but I love the cozy shop beside the London Drugs on Broadway and Cambie called Benkei.
+It always has a line, but the Miso Ramen from Ramen Danbo is what I crave on cold rainy days.

 Cauliflower: once thought of as the world’s most boring vegetable, Cauliflower is having the hottest of moments thanks to the paleo/keto movement.
 But it’s also having a hot moment due to its shape and size, and therefore its ability to pass for a chicken wing.
 “Vegan wings” are super popular in this city.
-What’s Up Hot Dog has Vegan Wing Night on Mondays (go early, there’s a line), and even the big chain restaurants like Earls are adding them to their menus (click here for a comprehensive list).
 For me, there are two real stand-out cauliflower dishes in the city; one more traditional, and one which is my favourite of the vegan wings.
 The classic cauliflower dish is Nuba’s Najib’s Special.
 This was the first time I’d ever tried deep-fried cauliflower (years ago, before the trend started), and I was immediately hooked.
 I don’t know what magical fairy dust they sprinkle on the cauliflower at Nuba, but it is the most delicious thing you will ever put in your mouth that is a vegetable.
 If you’re planning a trip to our fair city, I must insist you try it.

 My fave of the vegan wings in the city belongs to Meet.
 They are beer-battered, deep fried, and then served with a sweet-spicy Thai sauce that simply cannot be beat.